 I like to serve these carne asada tacos with a limey onion-radish relish on top.
 It provides a nice freshness and crunch to the tacos and also looks beautiful too.
 You can prepare the relish the day before or while your steak is resting.

 The relish is just a simple combination of diced onion, radish, lime juice, and fresh cilantro.
 Mix it all together and that's it!

 Yes, Grill the Tortillas

-For me, the mark of a great taco is a grilled tortilla.
-I love to use the corn wheat tacos by La Tortilla Factory.
+- For me, the mark of a great taco is a grilled tortilla.
+I love to use the Corn Wheat Tortillas by La Tortilla Factory.
 They provide the flavor of a corn tortilla, but with the chewiness of flour tortilla.

 - It's truly the best of both worlds.
 They also hold up better to the weight of the carne asada filling and relish filling.